 Some things to look out for if someone with Alzheimer's is having dental problems include:1,3

-- the person will not eat
+- They will not eat;

-- rubbing or touching their cheek or jaw
+- Rubbing or touching their cheek or jaw;

-- moaning or shouting out
+- Moaning or shouting out;

-- head rolling or nodding
+- Head rolling or nodding;

-- flinching, especially when washing their face or being shaved
+- Flinching, especially when washing their face or being shaved;

-- increased irritation or aggression
+- Increased irritation or aggression;

-- refusal to put in dentures
+- Refusal to put in dentures.

 Treating dry mouth

 Certain medications can cause "dry mouth."
 This happens when your mouth does not make enough saliva to keep your mouth wet.
-Dry mouth makes it more difficult to eat, swallow, and can bother the tongue.
+Dry mouth makes it more difficult to eat, swallow, and can bother or irritate the tongue.